LiveResearchBench: A Live Benchmark for User-Centric Deep Research in the Wild: DeepEval: A Comprehensive Evaluation Suite for Deep Research

 \textbf{\ding{182} Presentation \& Organization.} Poorly organized reports or those with frequent grammatical errors undermine user trust.
 We evaluate presentation quality with a checklist of 10 common error patterns from our pilot study (Table~\ref{tab:present_checklist}), covering structure, grammar, citations, duplicates, and formatting.
 Each item is scored in binary form $(0/1)$, and we report the average success rate across items and an ensemble of judge models as this configuration best aligns with human judgment---achieving agreement in 98.3\% of cases (Appendix~\ref{app:human_alignment}).
 Examples of checklist items include: \textit{(1) Does the report contain any grammar or spelling errors?
 (2) If figures or tables are included, do they present complete data or valid visual elements?
 (3) Does every reference entry correspond to at least one in-text citation?} Full checklists and prompts are provided in Appendix~\ref{app:pre_details}.

 \textbf{\ding{183} Factual \& Logical Consistency.} As reports grow longer, they are more likely to contain factual and logical inconsistencies, or even contradictory claims and numbers.
 This metric captures whether claims remain coherent and factually consistent throughout the document.
 We adopt the pointwise (additive) evaluation protocol based on the human alignment study, where the LLM judge is tasked with identifying as many substantive inconsistencies as possible.
 The final score is then computed mechanistically based on the number of issues detected, scaled from 0 to 100: a report with no contradictions receives a score of 100, while each additional inconsistency leads to a deduction.
-The ensemble of judges achieves a human agreement rate of 82\%.
 Detailed prompts are provided in Appendix~\ref{app:consistency_details}.